Skip to main content

 Fundamentals

-You have the in your hands, a collection of numbers that were supposed to provide clarity.
+You have the lab report in your hands, a collection of numbers that were supposed to provide clarity.
 Instead, you might be feeling a sense of dissonance because the data does not seem to reflect your lived experience.
 You feel the fatigue, the changes in mood, the shift in your body’s resilience, yet the results may appear “normal” or borderline.

 This experience is valid.
 Your body’s hormonal state is a dynamic conversation, continuously influenced by the world around you and the life you lead within it.
 Diagnostic hormone tests provide a snapshot, a single frame from a very long and complex film.
 The way you eat, the stress you endure, and the quality of your sleep are potent biological signals that actively shape the hormonal information captured in that snapshot.